C0de-B1aq/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This proejct covers functions and nested loops
+The nested loop functions project